Archimedes4/Pauly/README.md

 ### Maintenance
 Rotating client secrets after 160 days.
 Follow the steps in Set Environment Variables no need to change teant id and client id.

+### Create a build
+Add the widget as a target and copy the code from the widget.
+Add https://github.com/AzureAD/microsoft-authentication-library-for-objc as a package dependancy Add the dependancy to both the widget and pauly.
+(The widget needs pauly to have the depndancy) This is added in the build face.

 # Road Map
 -Working Commission Submissions